bmindur/d3df_digitzer_soft/Readout_DT5743/BATCH_MODE_README.md

 Batch mode allows the WaveDemo x743 program to run automatically without user interaction, stopping when specified conditions are met.
 This is useful for automated data collection, testing, and long-running experiments.

+Batch mode can be configured either through the configuration file or via command-line arguments (which override the config file settings).

 ## Batch Mode Options

 The batch mode can be configured in three ways: